Sumida Hokusai Museum: Enjoy Ukiyo-e Art in Tokyo!

 The museum is located in Ryogoku area, Sumida Ward, Tokyo.
 Ryogoku is known as the Mecca of Sumo wrestlers, and numbers of Sumo stables (the practice house) are located in this area.
 Sumo morning practice watching is today one of the top activities in Tokyo.
 There are also several tourist attractions nearby such as Edo-Tokyo museum, Kokugikan Sumo Stadium, and easy to access to Asakusa area and Tokyo Skytree.

+Thanks for reading!
+Looking for more things to do in Tokyo?
 Here are some of interesting tourist attractions nearby!